China Visa FAQs

 Other European Countries (15): Russia, the United Kingdom, Ireland, Cyprus, Bulgaria, Romania, Ukraine, Serbia, Croatia, Bosnia-Herzegovina, Montenegro, Macedonia (FYROM), Albania, Belarus, Monaco

-American Countries (6): the United States, Canada, Brazil, Mexico, Argentina, Chile
+American Countries (6): the United States, Canada, Brazil, Mexico, Argentina, and Chile.

-Asian Countries (6): Korea, Japan, Singapore, Brunei, United Arab Emirates, Qatar
+Asian Countries (7): Korea, Japan, Singapore, Brunei, United Arab Emirates, Qatar, and Indonesia.

-Application Condition and Tips for A Free 72/144-hour Transit Visa:
+Application Condition and Tips for a Free 10-Day Transit Visa:

-3. Only transit by air in one city in China in one direction to a third country. e.g. New York - Beijing - Sydney.
+2. A copy of an onward ticket to a third country, e.g., New York - Beijing - Sydney.
 This measure does not apply to a passenger traveling from New York, USA, and stopping over at Beijing on his/her way to Los Angeles, USA.

-5. The 72/144 hours will be counted from 00: 00 am the day after your arrival, not from the time when the flight lands at the airport.
-E.g. If you arrive at Beijing Capital International Airport at 11:00 am on Aug.
-1, your 72 hours will be counted from 00:00 am on Aug.
-2.
+4. The 10 days will be counted from 00:00 am the day after your arrival, not from the time when the flight lands at the airport.
+E.g., if you arrive at Beijing Capital International Airport at 11:00 am on Aug.
+1, your 10 days will be counted from 00:00 am on Aug.
+10.

 What Our Clients Say